keinlika/SmartDoorbell_v2/README.md

 ## Executive Overview

 I designed and architected a **distributed, real-time IoT security platform** that demonstrates full-stack expertise across embedded systems, edge computing, cloud infrastructure, and production engineering.
-This is not a hobby project—it's a **professional product** built with the reliability, security, and scalability standards required for commercial deployment.
+This is not a hobby project, it's a **professional product** built with the reliability, security, and scalability standards required for commercial deployment.

 **What This Proves**: I can architect complex systems where hardware, firmware, backend services, and frontend interfaces must work together reliably at scale.